Bersih 3.0 rally: Statements of Malaysian Prime Minister

 The Prime Minister of Malaysia, Najib Razak, gave remarks in the aftermath of the rally.
 Najib claimed that Bersih activists merely wanted to paint a negative image of the Government to the world and confront the police so that they could throw allegations of police brutality to the public.
 Najib also claimed that the organizers are not concerned about fair and clean elections, that the rally was politically motivated, and that it was conducted by supporters of Pakatan Rakyat in an attempt to take over Putrajaya.

 International observers

 International observers have described the Bersih rally as 'peaceful', 'festive' and 'exemplary'.
 However, international media reports the protest as being filled with rioting, mob, and violence.

 In the aftermath of the protests, analysts said premier Najib Razak's reform credentials had been dented, which could force him to push back elections.

 Controversy

 Fatwa

-A few days before the violent demonstration, Kelantan Menteri Besar and Pan-Malaysian Islamic Party spiritual leader, Datuk Seri Nik Abdul Aziz Nik Mat had reportedly issued a "fatwa" (Muslim non-binding legal opinion) that it is wajib (compulsory) for all Muslims to attend the rally and halal (permissible) to overthrow a 'sinful' government through street demonstrations.
+A few days before the violent demonstration, Kelantan Menteri Besar and Pan-Malaysian Islamic Party spiritual leader and politician, Datuk Seri Nik Abdul Aziz Nik Mat had reportedly issued a "fatwa" (Muslim non-binding legal opinion) that it is wajib (compulsory) for all Muslims to attend the rally and halal (permissible) to overthrow a 'sinful' government through street demonstrations.